 "Keep pressure on your neck Sam."
-Dean said in between pants, he was pratically dragging Sam and he caught sight of the dark drops now and then, he didn't know how deep that bite was.
+Dean said in between pants, he was practically dragging Sam and he caught sight of the dark drops now and then hitting the hard earth, he didn't know how deep that bite was.
 Sam's head didn't stay upright, like he couldn't hold it himself.
-It was itching Dean mad to sit the kid down, check him out but he needed to take care of the threats, he needed Sam to be safe first.
+It was itching Dean mad to sit the kid down, check him over properly but he needed to take care of the threats, he needed Sam to be safe first.

 The tree was easy to lean Sam against as he found his remote detonator and yelled out.

-He heard the scratch of boots and the large door swing open into near morning light when he pushed the detonator , curling over Sam tightly for cover he felt the ground shake, the cabin seemed to imlplode, dust plumes rising as the tinkle of nails and rock salt shards could be heard clattering inside.
+He heard the scratch of boots jumping to action and the large door swing open into near morning light when he pushed the detonator, curling over Sam tightly for cover he felt the ground shake, the cabin seemed to implode, dust plumes rising as the tinkle of nails and rock salt shards could be heard clattering inside.
 Dean let the cloud die down.
 And nothing moved...

 Nail, shrapnel, chicken wire and rock salt pretty much took anything out it hit.